q42jaap/docs-v2/content/influxdb/v2.1/api-guide/iot-starter.md

 - listens for requests from IoT Starter UI components
 - translates requests into InfluxDB API requests
-- processes InfluxDB API responses and handle errors
+- processes InfluxDB API responses and handles errors
 - provides data to UI components

 - [Create the API endpoint to list devices](#create-the-api-endpoint-to-list-devices)